COVID-19 Frequently Asked Questions

 Who can donate at this time?

 Healthy, eligible individuals are asked to donate blood at this time to support our blood supply.
 Do not attempt to donate if you are experiencing active cold or flu symptoms, or have had contact with anyone with these symptoms.
 Please do not attempt to enter our donor centers if you have been told by a health professional not to leave your home because you have had an exposure to COVID-19.
 If you are feeling ill, you are asked to self-quarantine and contact your primary care physician.

 Do I need an appointment to donate?

-Yes, appointments are required.
-Hoxworth Blood Center is unable to accommodate walk-in donors at this time.
+Appointments are HIGHLY encouraged at this time.
 Scheduled appointments will help spread the donor flow more evenly and help maintain social distancing measures.
 To schedule a donation, call (513) 451-0910 or visit our Donor Portal.

 More Information on COVID-19

 For more information about COVID-19 safety, please visit the Centers for Disease Control website: https://www.cdc.gov/coronavirus/2019-ncov/index.html